Your likely question

 Use this page as a practical setup guide before you travel and a backup checklist after landing.

 Yes, many foreign tourists can use WeChat Pay in mainland China without opening a Chinese bank account.
-Public payment guidance for Beijing says overseas visitors can link overseas bank cards to Weixin Pay and Alipay, and recent inbound-tourism payment measures continue to support direct card linking for WeChat Pay users.
+Beijing's payment guidance says foreign nationals can link overseas bank cards to Weixin Pay and Alipay, and Tencent says overseas users can register with an overseas mobile number and link eligible international cards.

-The practical answer is still not simply yes or no. A foreign card may work for one traveler and fail for another because of card network support, bank verification, app region, account status, risk checks, merchant type, or a temporary product change.
+The practical answer is still not simply yes or no. A foreign card may work for one traveler and fail for another because of card network support, your bank's risk checks, SMS verification, passport verification, app region, merchant type, spending limits, or a temporary product change.

 Treat WeChat Pay as one important payment path, not your only survival plan.
-Your goal is to arrive with a stack: WeChat Pay if it works, Alipay as another app, at least one physical card, some cash, mobile data, and staff help when needed.
+Your goal is to arrive with a stack: WeChat Pay if it works, Alipay as another app, at least one physical card, a small amount of RMB cash, working mobile data, and staff help when needed.

 This guide is for short-term visitors who want to know whether WeChat Pay can cover daily China payments without a local bank account.